m0uneer/sequelize-auto-ts/README.md

 export interface UserInstance extends sequelize.Instance<UserInstance, UserPojo>, UserPojo { }
 ```

 Each table then gets an `Instance` interface.
 This interface represents the object actually returned by Sequelize for each database entity.
 This interface extends the corresponding `Pojo` interface and thus has an interface field for every database field.
-It additionally extends `sequelize.Instance` which defines all of the Sequelize methods and fields available on instances, such as `get()`, `set()`, `save()`, etc. For a full list of available methods see the Sequelize documentation or refer to `sequelize.d.ts`.
+It additionally extends `sequelize.Instance` which defines all of the Sequelize methods and fields available on instances, such as `get()`, `set()`, `save()`, etc. For a full list of available methods.

 Note that the `Instance` instances have circular references and cannot be directly converted to JSON.
 Instead call either the `toJSON()` method or use the `values` field to return the plain `Pojo` corresponding to the `Instance` which can then be converted to JSON.